MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/skew.md

 The ratio of the 150-pixel shift to the 100-pixel vertical is the tangent of that angle, in this example 56.3 degrees.

-The XAML file of the **Skew Angle Experiment** page is similar to the **Skew Angle** page except that the `Slider` elements range from –90 to 90 degrees.
+The XAML file of the **Skew Angle Experiment** page is similar to the **Skew Angle** page except that the `Slider` elements range from –90 degrees to 90 degrees.
 The [`SkewAngleExperiment`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/SkewAngleExperimentPage.xaml.cs) code-behind file centers the text on the page and uses `Translate` to set a center of skewing to the center of the page.
 A short `SkewDegrees` method at the bottom of the code converts angles to skew values:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)